texonica/company-dashboard/memory-bank/progress.md

 - Authentication with role-based access not yet implemented
 - Months active calculation needs to be added
 - Advanced filtering not yet implemented
 - Need a strategy for handling real-time data updates
+- Large datasets in UW Leadgen metrics may cause performance issues
+- Date parsing from Title field in UW Leadgen component could be improved